 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our executive officers and directors, and persons who own more than ten percent of a registered class of our equity securities, to file changes in ownership on Form 4 or 5 with the Securities and Exchange Commission.
 These executive officers, directors and ten-percent stockholders are also required by Securities and Exchange Commission rules to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely on our review of the copies of these forms, we believe that all Section 16(a) reports applicable to our executive officers, directors and ten-percent stockholders with respect to reportable transactions during the fiscal year ended June 30, 1998 were filed on a timely basis, except that Lawrence Evans, our Chairman of the Board and Chief Executive Officer, and Mary Palermo, our Executive Vice President, each filed on October 18, 1997 a Form 4 due by October 10, 1997.
-Each of Dr. Evans and Ms. Palermo had filed on October 7, 1997 a Form 4 that was technically deficient; each of them corrected the technical deficiency in a revised Form 4 filed on October 18, 1997.
+Based solely on our review of the copies of these forms, we believe that all Section 16(a) reports applicable to our executive officers, directors and ten-percent stockholders with respect to reportable transactions during the fiscal year ended June 30, 1998 were filed on a timely basis.